This article covers the Things To Do Prior To Mortgage Application Process

 Consumers can get one free credit report from each of the three major credit bureaus each year:

 Consumers can get a free credit report once a year by requesting it from www.annualcreditreport.com.
-Upon getting credit report, check to see for any errors.
+Upon getting a credit report, check to see for any errors.

 Things To Avoid Prior To Mortgage Application

 There are several things the borrower needs to avoid prior to applying for the mortgage application.

 - One of the most negative things to avoid doing is having creditors pull credit

 - Each hard pull credit inquiry can drop your credit scores by 5 or more points

-- Another thing to avoid is getting new credit, especially automobile loan
+- Another thing to avoid is getting new credit, especially an automobile loan

 - The average automobile loan’s monthly payment is $400 per month

-- By having an additional $400 per month monthly payment will decrease home buying power by $100,000
+- By having an additional $400 per month, the monthly payment will decrease home buying power by $100,000

 - A $100,000 mortgage is equivalent to a $400 monthly payment

 Many folks who recently bought an automobile get forced in buying a smaller home because of the auto loan.

 Never Close Out Active Credit Tradelines

-Another Things To Do Prior To Mortgage Application Process is to close out active credit account.
+Another Thing To Do Prior To the Mortgage Application Process is to close out an active credit account.

 - Closing out a seasoned credit card account will definitely hurt credit scores

 - Credit bureaus look at the length of credit history and the available credit limit on existing credit account in calculating credit scores

 - By canceling or closing out an active credit account with a zero balance that they have had for years, they are cheating themselves from an optimum credit history account plus credit scores will drop

 No Overdrafts In Bank Statements

 Always have overdraft protection on all of the checking accounts.

 - Many lenders will deny a mortgage application where the borrower had overdrafts on their checking account

 - Some mortgage lenders do not even accept a $5 dollar overdraft in the past 12 months